A receptionist usually greets people before anyone else does.

 Detail-oriented entry-level receptionist seeking to apply my administrative skills and customer service experience to support a law firm in managing client interactions.

-A resume summary is a short paragraph of your key skills, experience, and accomplishments.
+A resume summary, on the other hand, is a concise paragraph of your that spotlights your key strengths, relevant experience, and proudest accomplishments.
 It underlines what you bring to the table and is often used to showcase your qualifications.

 If you have a solid career history and want to reveal your major achievements, a summary gives you more space to emphasize these points.